 - 5. Select the appropriate message type, then press the ENT/ACK key.
 For broadcast messages, skip to step 8. - 6.
 Select [TO], then press the ENT/ACK key.
-A numerical settings pop up appears. - 7.
-Input the MMSI of the ship you wish to send this message to, then press the ENT/ ACK key to close the pop up.
+A numerical settings pop up appears.

+- Input the MMSI of the ship you wish to send this message to, then press the ENT/ ACK key to close the pop up.
 See section 1.5 for how to input data.

-8. Select [CH] (Channel), then press the ENT/ACK key.
+Note: When sending an addressed message and it is known that the recipient cannot display the message, [NO MKD] will appear on the right side of MSG TYPE. - 8.
+Select [CH] (Channel), then press the ENT/ACK key.
 The channel select options pop up appears.